 The name of the website will change, for example, it may change to "album88.com", "album32.com", "album99.com", "album92.com" and so on.
 The word "album" remains constant but the number changes.

-Here is a message taken from one of the e-mails:
+Here is a message that was taken from one of the e-mails:

 "go to album32.com and search 'had my name', then click on first photo.
 I bet you didn't remember that, eh?"